 navigation

 We already pay attention to climate protection when growing our vegetables and fruits.
-Heating oil and natural gas?
-Won’t be allowed in the greenhouse from 2025 onwards!
+Migros is promoting a rapid move to heating greenhouses without the use of fossil fuels.

 We all take it for granted: juicy fruit and fresh vegetables on the shelves all year round.
 But many plants originally come from other climatic zones and like it warm to grow.
 That is why part of the harvest, especially in the cold winter months, comes from Spain, for example – or from a heated greenhouse in this country.